 CALEB Prize Winner and Shortlist

 Jen's books SHE and Whimsy Primsy were both shortlisted for Australasia's CALEB prize.
 SHE won Best Published Non-Fiction!

 Jen's Short Stories

-Jen's short story "The Good One" was accepted for publication in an Australasian anthology in 2020 that was suspended due to COVID.
+"The Good One" was accepted for publication in an Australasian anthology in 2020, however, the publication was suspended due to COVID.

 The Best Endorsement